wilsonmar/wilsonmar.github.io/_posts/2020-03-22-aws-security.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here are my (incomplete) notes while I'm preparing for the AWS Certified Security - Specialty (SCS-C01) exam:

 See <a target="_blank" href="https://wilsonmar.github.io/cyber-security/">my webpage on cyber-security</a>

 ## Secure Bash Script

-1. Install Bash, AWS CLI
+Prep-work:

-1. Obtain an account and setup AWS login from Terminal
+1. Manually obtain an account and setup AWS login from Terminal
-1. Create AWS KMS (Key Mangement Service) instance or use an existing one
+1. Manually or in IaC create AWS KMS (Key Mangement Service) instance (or use an existing one if it exists)
-1. Add key
+1. Manually Add & encrypt key (if one is not specified)

+I am working on a Bash/Z shell script so you can copy and paste a single command and paste on your Terminal to do all the following:

+1. Install AWS CLI after pre-requisites (NodeJs)
+1. Request that you (manually) obtain an account and setup AWS login from Terminal
-1. Define IAM credentials
+1. Define IAM credentials (if one isn't specified)
+1. Auto-rotate keys service every month?

-1. Retrieve key within shell
+1. Retrieve key within shell and format JSON response

-1. Format JSON response
+This would be using https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html

 ## AWS Security Certification